Original Content investigates the mysteries of Netflix’s ‘American Vandal’

 Yes, it’s a Netflix parody of a Netflix show (among other things).
 The snake eats its own tail!

-American Vandaal was created by Tony Yacenda and Dan Perrault.
+American Vandal was created by Tony Yacenda and Dan Perrault.
 It features all the hallmarks of a true-crime docudrama, including contradictory interviews, ponderous voiceovers and an investigation that uncovers explosive new evidence — but all in high school, with plenty of the aforementioned dicks.

 TechCrunch’s very own investigative duo of Darrell Etherington and Anthony Ha reviews the show in the latest episode of Original Content, our podcast covering the latest streaming releases and news.